Reinforcement learning with learned gadgets to tackle hard quantum problems on real hardware: Methods

 \subsection{Gadget reinforcement learning}

 We provide an overview of the GRL algorithm for constructing PQCs in a VQA task.
-Consecutively, we provide details on the state and action representations as well as the reward function employed in this study.
+Consequently, we provide details on the state and action representations as well as the reward function employed in this study.

 The GRL algorithm initiates with an empty quantum circuit.
-The RL agent, based on a double deep Q-network and $\epsilon$-greedy policy (for further details see Appendix~\ref{appndx:ddqn}), sequentially appends the gates to the circuit until the maximum number of actions has been reached.
+The RL agent, based on a double deep Q-network and $\epsilon$-greedy policy (for further details, see {Supplementary Note 4.2 in Supplementary Information}), sequentially appends the gates to the circuit until the maximum number of actions has been reached.
 The actions are chosen from an action space of available elementary gates.
-In particular, in our application, it contains \texttt{RZ}, \texttt{SX}, \texttt{X} as single qubit gates, where \texttt{RZ} is the only parameterized gate in the action space.
-Furthermore, to entangle the qubits we use Controlled-Z (\texttt{CZ}) gate.
-The main motive to choose such an action space is that all these gates are native gateset of the newly introduced \texttt{IBM Heron} processor.
-Therefore, we do not need to further transpile the circuits, which is an NP-hard task~\cite{ibmTranspilerQuantum}, when executing on the processor, apart from removing possible gate sequences that simplify to identity.
-We implement a double deep RL method, where the PQCs are encoded in a refined binary tensor representation, as introduced in~\cite{kundu2024kanqas}.
-This encoding is inspired by the tensor-based encoding introduced in~\cite{patel2024curriculum}.
-In the Appendix~\ref{app:tensor_based_encoding} we elaborately describe the refined encoding scheme with an example.
+In particular, our application contains \texttt{RZ}, \texttt{SX}, \texttt{X} as 1-qubit gates, where \texttt{RZ} is the only parameterized gate in the action space.
+Furthermore, to entangle the qubits, we use a controlled-Z (\texttt{CZ}) gate.
+The main reason for choosing such an action space is that all these gates are the native gates of the \texttt{IBM Heron} processor.
+Therefore, we do not need to further transpile the circuits, which is itself an NP-hard task~\cite{wille2023mqt, botea2018complexity}, when executing on the processor.
+We implement a double-deep RL method, where the PQCs are encoded in a refined binary tensor representation, as proposed in~\cite{kundu2024kanqas}.
+This encoding is inspired by the tensor-based encoding proposed in~\cite{patel2024curriculum} as illustrated in Figure~\ref{fig:tensor_based_encoding}.
+In the Supplementary Note 4.1 in Supplementary Information, we thoroughly describe the refined encoding scheme with an example.